 Board of Education

 Ms. Christina Lucero is a resident of Baldwin Park.
 She has two daughters and four grandchildren.
-She has proudly served as a member of the Baldwin Park Unified School District Board of Education for a total of eight years, and currently serves in the role of Board President.
+She has proudly served as a member of the Baldwin Park Unified School District Board of Education for a total of twelve years, including previous role as Board President.
 Ms. Lucero holds a Bachelor of Science in Business Administration from the University of La Verne.

-Ms. Lucero served as the Board’s representative to the San Gabriel Valley Regional Occupational Program/Technical Center from 2008 to 2015.
-She previously represented the BPUSD Board of Education to the Los Angeles County School Trustees Association.
+Ms. Lucero has served as the Board’s representative to the San Gabriel Valley Regional Occupational Program/Technical Center and previously represented the BPUSD Board of Education to the Los Angeles County School Trustees Association.
 Currently, Ms. Lucero serves as a Delegate to the California School Boards Association.
 She has also completed the California School Boards Association’s Masters in Governance Program.

 As a Member of the Board of Education, Ms. Lucero strives to ensure that all students are provided a safe, clean and nurturing learning environment that promotes academic success.
 She truly believes that ALL students can and will succeed when given the tools, guidance and encouragement to do so.
 Special Education is very near and dear to her heart.
 She is a strong advocate and voice for those who are unable to express their needs.